 Zilin Wang

 Hi there!
-I am a PhD Candidate in the Computer Science & Engineering (CSE) department at the University of Michigan, advised by Prof. Stella X. Yu.
+I am a PhD Candidate in the Computer Science & Engineering (CSE) division at the University of Michigan, advised by Prof. Stella X. Yu.
+I earned my B.S. in CSE from the Ohio State University, Summa Cum Laude.

 profile photo